calmm-js/partial.lenses/README.md

 ```

 and, thankfully, it doesn't create intermediate arrays.
 This is the case with
 traversals in general.
-Traversals do not materialize intermediate aggregates
-and it is useful to understand this performance characteristic.

 #### <a id="avoid-reallocating-optics-in-l-choose"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#avoid-reallocating-optics-in-l-choose) Avoid reallocating optics in [`L.choose`](#L-choose)

+The function given to [`L.choose`](#L-choose) is called each time the optic is
+used and any allocations done by the function are consequently repeated.

 Consider the following example: